 - Combine flour and salt.
 Cut cold butter and cream cheese into the flour mixture until a crumbly/sandy mixture forms.
 Gather the mixture up into a dough ball, wrap and chill for at least 2 hours.

-- Roll out the dough into a circle, wrap and chill for at least 30 minutes.
+- Roll out the dough into a thin disk (about 10inches wide), wrap and chill for at least 30 minutes.
 Spread red bean paste over the top of the dough and cut it like a pizza into 12 pieces (I like to cut it in half vertically, then horizontally to create 4 pieces, and then cut each piece individually into thirds).

 - Roll up the triangles from the wide part (outside).
 Place it on a plastic lined plate and repeat with the rest.
 Refrigerate for at least 30 minutes before baking.